-The Royal Court's jurisdiction to declare invalid the exercise of fiduciary powers02 Nov 2015
+The Royal Court's jurisdiction to declare invalid the exercise of fiduciary powers

 In a recent decision of 23 September 2015, in the matter of the Piedmont Trust and in the matter of the Riviera Trust JRC 196, the Royal Court in Jersey examined the extent of the duties of a person exercising a power to appoint trustees and protectors of a trust, which powers were accepted by the parties and the court to be fiduciary in nature.